-The MacBook family is a line of Macintosh laptop computers designed by Apple Inc. that consists of the original MacBook (2006-present), the MacBook Pro (2006-present), and the MacBook Air (2008-present).
+The MacBook is a line of Macintosh laptop computers designed by Apple.
+The MacBook line consists of the original MacBook (2006-present), the MacBook Pro (2006-present), and the MacBook Air (2008-present).
 The MacBook lineup came from the merging of the PowerBook and iBook lines as Apple transitioned over to using Intel instead of PowerPC processors.
-Additional information on each of the individual laptop models can be found in the following sections.
+Click a link below for more information on each type of MacBook.

 The original MacBook's production was ceased from late 2011 up through 2014, but was relaunched at the beginning of 2015.
 Going by names like "New MacBook" and "MacBook Retina," the 2015 version included many significant changes.
 Two innovations included the Force Touch trackpad and a butterfly mechanism for the keyboard's switches.